 - Salary packaging, employee discount program including gyms/fitness centres

 - Multidisciplinary teams including Occupational Therapists, Behaviour Support Practitioners, Psychologists and Support Coordinators

 Who are we looking for?

-This opportunity could suit an experienced Psychologist or Behaviour Support Specialist who is looking for a 3-month part time contract work in Gosford.
+This opportunity could suit an experienced clinical Psychologist who is looking for full time work in Hurstville.